Knot contact homology as a planar limit of Chern-Simons theory: Heavy skein algebras

 The introduction of heavy objects introduces a new structure into this category: the ability to shift the label on heavy strands. \begin{definition} For any $m\in M$, the label-shift automorphism $\shift_m$ of $\SpidM{N}$ is an autoequivalence which: \begin{enumerate} \item Acts on objects by sending $(m+p)^{\pm}$ to $(m+p-1)^{\pm}$, and all other elements of $\Pi^{\pm}$ to themselves. \item Acts on diagrams by shifting the label of each heavy upright as above. \item Acts on the base ring $\Bbbk$ by

-\end{enumerate} \end{definition} Thus, label-shift automorphisms and multiplication by the scalars $\ourmu_i$ satisfy the relations of the quantum torus $\qt{r}$.
+\end{enumerate} \end{definition} Thus, label-shift automorphisms and multiplication by the scalars $\ourmu_i$ acting on morphisms satisfy the relations of the quantum torus $\qt{r}$.

 We can define a smash product category, where we add in a label-shift isomorphism from $\mathbf{a}$ to $\shift_m\mathbf{a}$ for all $m\in M$ and objects $\mathbf{a}$, which commutes past the morphisms of the category $\SpidM{N}$ by the relations \cref{eq:shift-torus}.